ali5ter/carrybag/README.md

 tree can be installed using the `cb_bootstrap` command.

-CarryBag come with a platform specific (OSX and Linux for now) housekeeping script called `housekeeping` which attempts to keep your system and package files up to date.
+CarryBag come with a platform specific (OSX and Linux for now) housekeeping script called `cd_housekeeping` which attempts to keep your system and package files up to date.

 ## Managing functionality
 Use the `bash-it` command just as you would for